Norm Eisen: Obama administration

-Eisen became the first Ambassador to the Czech Republic nominated by President Obama.
 As ambassador, he developed a "three pillars" approach to the U.S.–Czech relationship, emphasizing (1) strategic and defense cooperation; (2) commercial and economic ties; and (3) shared values.
-During his time as ambassador, he spent hundreds of thousands of dollars per year out of his own pocket to maintain the ambassador's residence and entertain dignitaries.
+During his time as ambassador, he spent money out of his own wallet to maintain the ambassador's residence and entertain dignitaries.

 Eisen visited Czech and U.S. troops serving side by side in Afghanistan.
-He advocated for U.S. business, and saw bilateral trade increases with the Czech Republic during his tenure of 50 percent (more than three times the average for U.S. embassies in Europe at the time).
+He advocated for U.S. business and saw bilateral trade increases of 50 percent with the Czech Republic during his tenure (more than three times the average for U.S. embassies in Europe at the time).
 He also spoke out against corruption and in defense of civil rights.
-Eisen has been credited with helping to deepen U.S.-Czech relations.
-He also supported the Middle East peace process, including posting the first investment conference on the "Kerry Plan" in Prague together with former British Prime Minister Tony Blair and former secretary of state Madeleine Albright."
+Eisen has been credited with helping to deepen U.S.—Czech relations.
+He also supported the Middle East peace process, including posting the first investment conference on the "Kerry Plan" in Prague together with former British Prime Minister Tony Blair and former Secretary of State Madeleine Albright."

-Eisen's ambassadorship was also noteworthy because his mother was a Czechoslovak Holocaust survivor who had been deported by the Nazis from that country to Auschwitz.
+Eisen's ambassadorship was noteworthy because his mother, a Czechoslovak Holocaust survivor, had been deported by the Nazis from that country to Auschwitz.
 As Senator Joseph Lieberman noted in introducing Eisen at a Senate hearing: "It is indeed a profound historical justice... that the Ambassador's residence in Prague, which was originally built by a Jewish family that was forced to flee Prague by the Nazis, who... took over that house as their headquarters, now 70 years later, is occupied by Norman and his family...
 The story of Norm Eisen and his family and their path back to Europe is a classic American story, a reflection of what our country is about at its very best.
-And that is also precisely why the Ambassador has proven such an effective representative of our Nation, our interests, and our values."
+And that is also precisely why the Ambassador has proven to be such an effective representative of our nation, our interests, and our values."

-President Obama initially gave Eisen a recess appointment.
-The appointment was good for only one year, until the end of 2011, unless the full U.S. Senate confirmed him.
-The recess appointment was required because of a hold on Eisen's nomination.
-The leaders of several Washington good-government groups authored a letter in support of Eisen's appointment.
-Eisen's nomination received bipartisan support, including from Republican senators and conservative foreign policy scholars.
-The Senate ultimately confirmed Eisen on December 12, 2011.
+Subsequent work

 He joined the Brookings Institution as a visiting fellow in September 2014.
-He is now a senior fellow in their Governance Studies program and is the project chair of a research initiative on reducing corruption.
-At Brookings he has contributed to reports on open government, the emoluments clause, presidential obstruction of justice, and anti-corruption efforts in the natural resource sector.
+He became a senior fellow in their Governance Studies program and is the project chair of a research initiative on reducing corruption.
+At Brookings Eisen has contributed to reports on open government, the emoluments clause, presidential obstruction of justice, and anti-corruption efforts in the natural resource sector.

 A prolific writer, he often contributes op-ed pieces to The New York Times, The Washington Post, Politico, USA Today, and other national publications.

+From 2016 to 2019, Eisen served as chair of the board and co-counsel on litigation matters for CREW, including emoluments cases in New York and Maryland federal courts (CREW v.
+Trump and D.C. and Maryland v.
+Trump, respectively).